Eykthirnyr/BO6-Terminus-Solver/README.md

    - Open the HTML file (`index.html`) in a web browser.
 It’s compatible with most modern browsers and is responsive for mobile devices.

 3. **Use the Application**:
    - Select symbols for X, Y, and Z by clicking on the images.
-The app will automatically compute and display the results in the "Code" table.
+The app will automatically compute and display the results.

 ## Math Behind the Solver